Saxermi/usercode/README.md

 - **Identify other pile-up vertices:**
   - **Efficiency:** How many of the simulated vertices are reconstructed?
-  - **Purity:** How many of the reconstructed vertices are incorrect?
-This controls for false positives and keeps the error rate small.
+  - **Purity:** which fraction of the tracks associated to a reconstructed vertex corresponds to a simulated track from correct/same simulated vertex
   - **Precision:** How close are the positions of the simulated and reconstructed vertices?
   - Where on the z-axis are the reconstructed and simulated vertices?
 What is the **distribution**?